JAI | JAI glossary: About machine vision and industrial camera…

 K

-Knee function – Has some similarities to gamma correction in that it refers to a way to change the relationship between actual pixel well values and their corresponding output value.
+Knee Function – Has some similarities to gamma correction in that it refers to a way to change the relationship between actual pixel well values and their corresponding output value.
 In this case a different function is applied to a specific portion of the I/O graph starting at a “knee point” where the slope of the graph is changed.
 Knee functions are commonly used to “compress” the bright parts of an image so that they do not saturate when attempting to brighten the darker areas of an image.

 L

-Light spectrum – A range of wavelengths within the electromagnetic spectrum which are perceived as “light” by humans or instruments.
+Light Spectrum – A range of wavelengths within the electromagnetic spectrum which are perceived as “light” by humans or instruments.
 These include visible light, with wavelengths from 400 to 700 nm, infrared light (700 nm to 1 mm) and ultraviolet light (wavelengths from 10 nm to 400 nm).
 Wavelengths shorter than 10 nm are considered x-rays and wavelengths longer than 1 mm are considered microwaves.

 Line Scan - Denotes a camera (or imager) architecture that gathers an image on a line-by-line basis (requires that either the object is moving or the camera is moving).
 An image of arbitrary size (number of lines) is captured into the memory of the host computer.
 This operation can be compared to a fax machine.
 The alternative to line scan is Area Scan.